brooklynrail/brooklynrail-platform/content/people/charles-traub.md

   the co-founders of here is new york, a Democracy of Photographs, which received the Brendan Gill Award of the Municipal Arts Society, Cornell Capa Infinity Award, and a Distinguished Service Award from the Children’s Aide Society of New York.
-His book _Tickey-Boo_ will be published in September 2021 by Damiani.
+His book _Tickety-Boo_ will be published in September 2021 by Damiani.
 poets:
   - person: cynthia-dewi-oka
 name: Charles H. Traub